 Your annual maximum is the limit that your insurance provider will pay toward your pet’s vet bills.
 You must cover the remaining amount out of pocket if you reach your annual maximum.

 Pet insurance is like auto insurance or homeowner’s insurance in that most programs are reimbursement based.
 You pay your vet at the time of service, file a claim with your insurance provider and your insurance provider covers a percentage of what you paid.

 Your pet’s treatment may be fully reimbursed or only partially reimbursed, depending on the specifics of your plan.
 The best pet insurance plans also offer reimbursements for preventive care, like vaccinations and flea collars.

 Most pet insurance plans allow you to see any veterinarian you want.
 You usually don’t need to use an in-network vet when your pet needs care.
 This means that if you already have a longstanding relationship with your vet, you don’t need to worry about building a rapport with a new vet.

 Unlike human health insurance, pet insurance providers don’t need to provide coverage for preexisting conditions.
-Though some insurance providers may offer coverage for curable preexisting conditions, most won’t insure you if your pet already has an incurable disease when you sign up for coverage.
 Insurance companies are also free to pick and choose which conditions they cover and which they don’t.
 Some common exclusions include:

 - Behavioral issues